Icinga/icinga2/doc/4-configuring-icinga-2.md

 `http`, optional: `Icinga Web 2`            | All hosts with custom attribute `http_vhosts` defined as dictionary `disk`, `disk /`                            | All hosts with custom attribute `disks` defined as dictionary

-The Debian packages also ship an additional `apt` service check applied to the local host.
+The Debian packages also include an additional `apt` service check applied to the local host.

 The command object `icinga` for the embedded health check is provided by the [Icinga Template Library (ITL)](6-icinga-template-library.md#icinga-template-library) while `http_ip`, `ssh`, `load`, `processes`,